theDn2000/AutopilotServiceDEE_DCM/README.md

 ## Introduction

 The autopilot service is an on-board module that controls the operation of the flight controller, as required by the rest of modules in the Drone Engineering Ecosystem.
-Dashboard or mobile applications will requiere the autopilot service to connect to the flight controller to arm the drone, take-off, go to a certain position or move in a given direction, land, stop, etc. See the table bellow for a complete list of commands that can be accepted by the autopilot service in its current version.
+Dashboard or mobile applications will requiere the autopilot service to connect to the flight controller, to arm the drone, take-off, go to a certain position or move in a given direction, land, stop, etc. See the table bellow for a complete list of commands that can be accepted by the autopilot service in its current version.

 ## Operation modes
 The autopilot service can be run in simulation mode.
 In this case, clone the repo in your computer and install de requirements.
 Be also sure that you have running the internal broker at "localhost:1884".
 To run the service you must edit the run/debug configuration in PyCharm, as shown in the image, in order to pass the required arguments to the script (in the example of the figure the service in run in global and simulation modes).